01 of 07

 Ireland's Provinces - An Introduction

-Ireland's provinces can be a confusing issue - there are four, but there was a fifth province ... and isn't Northern Ireland called a province as well?
+Ireland's provinces can be a confusing issue - there are technically four Irish provinces, but there was a fifth province ... and isn't Northern Ireland (which is a seperate country that is a part of the United Kingdom) called a province as well?
 Let us sort some of the misconceptions out.

-Starting with the four real provinces.Continue to 2 of 7 below.
+Starting with the four real Irish provinces.Continue to 2 of 7 below.

 02 of 07